RationAI/xopat/modules/annotations/convert/README.md

 By default, a ``polygon`` factory is always available, so that you can use polygon and its factory as a fallback.
 Other factories might not be available on the current session: for safety, check their presence with the OSDAnnotations API.

+### Exporting in depth
+Raw exporting can be done via `toObject` method, this method simply exports all or necessary properties of each annotation objects.
+This **does not mean the export contains only these properties**, but it guarantees their presence.
+To trim down the properties, you can use an object own factory methods that correspond to the categories below:

+There are three levels of exports:
+ - **all** (``factory.copyProperties``) - creates a shallow copy that contains all properties defined by the static object describing module-recognized properties as well as below
+ - **necessary** (``factory.copyNecessaryProperties``) - creates a shallow copy that contains all properties defined by the static object describing necessary content for exporting as well as below
+ - **inner** (``factory.copyInnerProperties``) - creates a shallow copy that copies over only properties defined in the factory's
+`exports()` and `exportsGeometry()` methods

+Furthermore, you can use ``module.trimExportJSON`` method to trim all properties automatically, **in depth**
+ - top-level objects (i.e. the parent group) are trimmed using ``factory.copyNecessaryProperties``
+   - forcefully, `objects`, `left`, `top`, `width`, `height` props are attached
+ - all children are copied over only using ``factory.copyInnerProperties``